getreu/tp-note/docs/source/tpnote--manpage.md

 concern is raised: any potential attacker must be logged in, in order to access the `localhost` HTTP server.

+On systems where multiple users are logged in at the same time, the configuration file variable '`viewer.same_user_policy`' offers a middle ground that keeps the viewer usable.
+When enabled (the default is '`"Warn"`'), the viewer identifies the OS user owning the process at the other end of each incoming connection and refuses, with '`403 Forbidden`', any connection whose owner is proven to be a different OS user (only that connection is refused; the viewer keeps serving you).
+It accepts three values:

+'`"Off"`'
+> No user check.

+'`"Warn"`' (default)
+> Reject a connection from a proven-foreign OS user.
+When the peer's user
+> cannot be determined - for example a sandboxed browser (Flatpak, Snap) running q> in a separate network namespace, or platform privilege limits - log a warning
+> and serve anyway (fail-open, so a legitimate client is never broken).

+'`"Reject"`'
+> Like '`"Warn"`', but also refuse connections whose OS user is indeterminate
+> (fail-closed).
+This may block some sandboxed local clients, but it is the only
+> setting that enforces on platforms where a foreign user frequently resolves as
+> indeterminate (notably macOS).

+This check is best-effort defense-in-depth: mapping a loopback connection to its owning OS user is an enumerate-and-match operation with an inherent race, so it raises the bar rather than providing a hard guarantee.
+It is independent of, and complements, '`viewer.session_binding_cookie`': the session cookie defends against a hostile web page inside your own browser, while '`same_user_policy`' refuses a different OS user regardless of any cookie.

-This is why on systems where multiple users are logged in at the same time, it is recommended to disable Tp-Note's internal HTTP server by setting the configuration file variable '`arg_default.edit = true`'.
+For stronger guarantees, it is still possible to disable Tp-Note's internal HTTP server by setting the configuration file variable '`arg_default.edit = true`'.
 Alternatively, you can also compile Tp-Note without the '`viewer`' feature.
-Note, that even if the viewer feature is disabled, the '`--export`' command line option still works:
-This allows the authorized user to render the note to HTML manually.
+Note, that even if the viewer feature is disabled, the '`--export`' command line option still works: This allows the authorized user to render the note to HTML manually.

 **Summary**: As long as Tp-Note's built-in note viewer is running, the note file and all its referenced (image) files are exposed to all users logged into the computer at that given time.
-With '`viewer.session_binding`' enabled (default), this exposure is limited to the short start-up window before your web browser connects; afterwards only the bound browser is served.
+With '`viewer.session_binding_cookie`' enabled (default), this exposure is limited to the short start-up window before your web browser connects; afterwards only the bound browser is served.
+With '`viewer.same_user_policy`' enabled (default '`"Warn"`'), connections from a different OS user are refused outright.
 This concerns only local users, Tp-Note never exposes any information to the network or on the Internet.